felipemarinho97/e-commerce/README.md

 ## - ecommerce-rest

 This is a proxy to the gRPC service.
-The mapping to REST is done by the `ecomerce-rest` micro-service using the grpc-gateway plugin.
+The mapping to REST is done by the `ecommerce-rest` micro-service using the grpc-gateway plugin.

 The `ecommerce-rest` implement the following endpoints:
  - POST /v1/products